-How to publish a Shiny app: example with shinyapps.io
+How to publish a Shiny app?
+An example with shinyapps.io

 The COVID-19 virus led many people to create interactive apps and dashboards.
 A reader recently asked me how to publish a Shiny app she just created.
 Similarly to a previous article where I show how to upload R code on GitHub, I thought it would be useful to some people to see how I publish my Shiny apps so they could do the same.